 - Lending and Borrowing

 The most widely used Defi lending applications involve peer-to-peer lending and borrowing protocols.
-Compound, Aave and Maker are a few of the most popular Defi platforms.
+Aave, Compound and Maker are a few of the most popular Defi platforms.

 Defi lending platforms have come up with numerous innovative ways for people to manage their savings.
 By plugging into different lending platforms, users can avail themselves of the services of interest-bearing accounts and maximize their earnings.
-Interest-bearing accounts can help the user to increase their earning when compared to traditional savings account exponentially.
-The most popular savings dapps include Argent, Dharma and PoolTogether.
+Interest-bearing accounts can help the user to increase their profits when compared to traditional savings account exponentially.
+The most popular savings dApps include Argent, Dharma and PoolTogether.